SiftainEjaz/DevTinder-Client/README.md

-# DEVTINDER- Client
+# PixelHeart- Client

-This is the client side of the DevTinder Application
+This is the client side of the PixelHeart Application